eromatiya/A-Personal-Arch-Installation-Guide/README.md

 #### Silent boot

 This is for who prefer to limit the verbosity of their system to a strict minimum, either for aesthetics or other reasons.
+For me, it's aesthetics.

 Edit boot loader kernel parameters: